Prince Rogers Nelson biography

 John L. Nelson

 By 1970, tensions living with his stepfather resulted with Prince running away from his mother’s home aged 12 to live with his aged aunt Olivia Lewis, at 3837 South 4th Avenue.
 Unable to house the piano, Prince took up learning the electric guitar, to the chagrin of his aunt who could not tolerate the noise.
-In 1972 he moved into his father’s house at 539 North Newton Avenue in north Minneapolis.
-In 7th grade at Bryant Junior High Prince meets André Simon Anderson, and sharing a love for music they became inseparable friends.
+In 1972 Prince moved into his father’s new house at 539 North Newton Avenue in north Minneapolis.
+In 7th grade at Bryant Junior High, Prince meets André Simon Anderson, and sharing a love for music they became inseparable friends.
 As Prince’s relationship with his father deteriorated, and knowing he was in need of a new home, Anderson asked his mother, Bernadette, if Prince could live with them.
 Bernadette Anderson, a community social worker with six children of her own, took Prince in and set up a room in her basement, 1244 Russell Avenue South.
-Prince and André jammed for countless hours in that basement, and in 1973 they formed a band Grand Central, named after their high school – André Simon styling his stage name André Cymone.
+Prince and André jammed for countless hours in that basement and in 1973 they formed a funk band Grand Central, named after their high school – André Simon styling his stage name André Cymone.

-During 1976, 21-year-old British expat, record producer and lyricist Chris Moon was seeking a piano player for a track he was needing to record and phoned a local band named Champagne.
-Moon was proprietor of a $35 an hour studios on the edge of Minneapolis, named Moon Sound Studios.
-Once Prince began playing, Moon was amazed by the 17-year-old’s musical prowess, being able to play far more than piano but also synthesisers, drums, electric guitar and bass all to very high standards.
-Moon offered Prince free use of his studio and taught him how to work its 16-track recording console and persuaded him to sing, rather than just play instrumentals.
-Prince quit the band to spend the summer with Moon, collaborating on writing and recording tracks – Moon writing the lyrics and Prince creating the music; one was Soft And Wet.
-When Moon played this to Owen Husney, head of a local music management firm named American Artists, Husney was shocked to learn the band he thought he heard was just one kid playing all instruments.
-Realising Prince’s potential, he booked studio time with an experienced local sound engineer David Rivkin, to join him at Sound 80 in downtown Minneapolis to lay down a demo reel.
-Husney designed a simple press kit headed just ‘Prince’, no surname, and giving little information – Prince’s talent would do the talking.
-With fifteen press kits and demo reel in hand, Prince and Husney flew to LA to doorstep the major record labels.
-Husney shopped the tape to his industry contacts, and whilst receiving rejections from ABC and RSO, the tape gained interest from three labels: Warner Bros Records, A&M Records and Columbia.
-Yet Prince was just not going to accept just any deal.
+Armed with fifteen press kits and demo reel in hand, Prince and Husney flew over to LA to doorstep the major record labels.
+Husney shopped the tape across his industry contacts, and whilst receiving rejections from ABC and RSO, the tape gained interest from three labels: A&M Records, Columbia CBS, and Warner Bros Records.
+Yet Prince was not going to accept just any deal.
 He would only sign with the label that would grant him full creative control in the studio.
-The meeting Husney secured at Warner was with their VP in charge of promotion Russ Thyret.
-Although it was a long established record label whose flagship band at the time was Fleetwood Mac, Warner was not known to sign black artists.
-The 1970s was still in the era when black music even occupied its own Billboard chart, which continued until October 1990 when renamed R&B albeit to acknowledge the growth of hip hop.
-Prince was impressed how Warner’s chairman Mo Ostin (who had signed Lennon, Hendrix and Fleetwood Mac) promoted the nurturing of artists.
+The meeting Husney secured at Warner was with their VP in charge of promotion, Russ Thyret.
+Although.
+A long-established record label whose flagship band at the time was Fleetwood Mac, Warner was not known to sign black artists.
+The 1970s was still in the era when black music was relegated to its own Billboard list, which would continue until October 1990 when renamed R&B albeit to acknowledge the influence of hip hop.
+Prince was impressed how Warner’s chairman Mo Ostin (who had previously signed Lennon, Hendrix and Fleetwood Mac) promoted a culture of nurturing artists.
 And once its head of A&R, Lenny Waronker, was so taken with Prince’s abilities following a brief studio test he was happy to allow Prince to produce the record.
-Seeing the star quality and talent Prince was, plus the efforts of A&M and Columba who were also doing to get him to sign, Thyret took it as his mission to convince Prince that Warner was the label he should choose.
-Then the deal was struck.
+Seeing the star quality and talent Prince was, plus the overtures A&M and Columba were also making to tempt him to sign, Thyret took it as his mission to convince Prince that Warner was the label best suited to him.
+The deal was struck.

 For You (1978)